 It can be tempting to pick your peppers before they change color, and this is okay to do.
 Peppers are edible at any stage of growth, but the flavor will be different.
 Peppers picked early will usually have less sweetness and more bitterness.

 We prefer to allow our peppers to reach full maturity before harvesting.
 If you just can’t wait, it is okay to pick a few, but leave some so that you can decide which you prefer.
-As a bonus, spicy varieties usually become hotter as they remain on the plant.
+As a bonus, spicy varieties are usually at their hottest when they are just turning color.

 Time Since Planting